DworkinLab/Chandler_etal_G3_2020/readme.md

 2. scd_RAL_data_final.csv is the data for the F1 males from crosses between a panel of different wild type strains and the progenitor $scd^1$ strain.
 The script Figure3_plot_RAL.R uses this data to reproduce figure 3.
 The data columns for this can be interpreted as follows:

 genotype - The strain used for the male parent (females always were scd strain so male F1 would be hemizygous for the allele).
-5070 Is the progenitor strain (y[1] scd[1] ras[1] v[1] f[1])
+5070 Is the progenitor strain (y[1] scd[1] ras[1] v[1] f[1]).
 ORE and SAM are two standard lab wild types (Oregon-R and Samarkand).
 The ORE_WT and SAM_WT were pure lines (not crossed to 5070).
-All RAL* represent sequenced DGRP strains used as a panel for genetic variation.
+All RAL* (where * is the number for the RAL line) represent sequenced DGRP strains used as a panel for genetic variation.
 FVW (FennVille Winery) is a large natural outbred population collected in Fennville Michigan.

-slide_date - Date of dissections
+slide_date - Date of dissections.

-t1_teeth - count of sex comb teeth for normal sex comb on tarsal segment 1 (basi-tarsus)
+t1_teeth - count of sex comb teeth for normal sex comb on tarsal segment 1 (basi-tarsus).

 t1_gaps - Number of gaps observed in primary sex comb.